centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 will be carried out, and also how the project handles changes to the requirements.
 Who decides what.)

+Stakeholder expectations and requirements are clarified in WS 1 and 2, where each stakeholder group will to present their current solution and nice- & need-to-haves for NDHL.
+Changes to requirements are then discussed and tested subsequently tested by the national coordinators' research groups.

 ## Delivery and transferral

 [comment]: # (Describe the procedure for delivery and approval, and also for